 Mix cocoa powder with the daily stevia.
 It should help.
 Avoid this if you have kidney problems.

 A tea of fresh rosemary, mint, lemon balm, and lemongrass helps.
 Go easy on the rosemary, because more than 1 tablespoon of fresh rosemary per day in tea could seriously hurt you; use an inch-long sprig of it in 5 cups of hot water along with a sprig of the other herbs.
 This is why I grow a garden.
-To grow a garden in pots, get some plant pots and drip trays, some Espoma fertilizer, some Promix Organic potting soil or Fox Farm organic potting soil, and an area that gets full sun for at least 6 hours a day.
+To grow a garden in pots, get some plant pots and drip trays, some Espoma fertilizer, some Promix Organic potting soil or good dirt from a friend’s land, and an area that gets full sun for at least 6 hours a day.
 A south-facing window is essential if you’re doing that indoors.
 Follow the directions on the fertilizer to use it.
 Buy plants already in pots and don’t start them from seed.
 When they look a little cramped in their starter pots, transplant them to a size with about an inch and a half more of root room on all sides.
 Water the plants once every three to four days with enough water to saturate the dirt all the way down, but only when the pots are light and when the dirt one inch down is fairly dry.
 Plants can handle being overly watered one day, but if you repeat that too soon (within 24-78 hours) they’ll rot.
 Learn to recognize cues that your plants are thirsty, but if in doubt, water less.

 Aleve.
 Also http://www.witchesandsandwiches.com/forum/viewtopic.php?f=47&t=32